ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/offline_data_loading.md

 ```

 ### Insert data
-You will now prepare a simple but efficient embedding model [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) that can convert the loaded text into embedding vectors.
+Now you can prepare a simple but efficient embedding model [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) that can convert the loaded text into embedding vectors.

-You will iterate through the text lines, create embeddings, and then insert the data into Milvus.
+You can iterate through the text lines, create embeddings, and then insert the data into Milvus.

 Append and save the code shown below into `zilliz-llm-rag.py`: